 Have you ever reached the end of an episode of reality TV (or 5 episodes, or maybe even 10) and felt like your own life isn’t that awesome?
 Part of the reason is because reality TV makes it seem like other peoples’ “real” lives are more interesting than our own.
 But, a lot of reality TV isn’t real.

-In many ways reality TV shows are a lot like the glossy, highly-produced, fictional TV shows and movies we’re used to seeing during primetime.
-And importantly, they are business ventures designed to grab your attention so that advertisers can reach you with their products.
+Reality TV shows are often like the glossy, highly-produced, fictional TV shows and movies we’re used to seeing during prime time.
+And, importantly, they are business ventures designed to grab your attention so that advertisers can reach you with their products.

 How do we know?
-We know Hollywood insiders, and some of us on the ShimmerTeam have worked on sets.
+We know Hollywood insiders, and some of us on the Girlmentum team have worked on sets.
 Here are just some of the production secrets of reality TV that stars and producers usually keep under wraps.
-These don’t always apply all the time or to every show.
-But next time you’re find yourself in the midst of a Netflix binge, pay attention and see if you can spot any “unreal” moments.
+These don’t always apply all the time or to every show, but next time you’re find yourself during a Netflix binge, pay attention and see if you can spot any “unreal” moments.

 Watching the constant shopping sprees, private jet journeys, and start treatment reality stars enjoy can send us all into fantasy or full FOMO mode.
-But, if it starts to get you down, making you feel like your own “real life” isn’t interesting or cool enough, remember that your favorite stars have their share of “ordinary” moments, too, even if you aren’t seeing them.
+But, if it starts to get you down, making you feel like your own “real life” isn’t interesting or cool enough, remember that stars have their share of “ordinary” moments, too – even if you aren’t seeing them.